 - Clinical science

-Hypocalcemia is a state of low calcium levels (total Ca2+< 8.5 mg/dL or ionized Ca2+< 4.65 mg/dL) in the blood serum.
-Total calcium comprises the ionized calcium, which is the physiologically active ion, as well as protein-bound, physiologically inactive calcium.
+Hypocalcemia is a state of low serum calcium levels (total Ca2+ < 8.5 mg/dL or ionized Ca2+ < 4.65 mg/dL).
+Total calcium comprises physiologically-active ionized calcium as well as anion-bound and protein-bound, physiologically-inactive calcium.
 Calcium plays an important role in various cellular processes in the body, such as stabilizing the resting membrane potential of cells, cell signaling, coagulation, and hormone release.
 In addition to hormonal control by parathyroid hormone (PTH) and calcitriol, calcium homeostasis is also influenced by serum protein levels and acid-base status, both of which impact the ratio of protein-bound Ca2+ to ionized Ca2+ in the serum.
-Symptoms of hypocalcemia include tetany, which indicates neuromuscular excitation (e.g., carpopedal spasm, “pins and needles” sensation, other paresthesias) as well as prolongation of the QT interval, and abdominal pain.
-Management consists primarily of treating the underlying disorder and, if necessary, calcium supplementation.
+Severity and chronicity of calcium deficiency in addition to the patient's age and comorbidities contribute to the overall clinical presentation of hypocalcemia.
+Symptoms are variable; the most characteristic features include prolongation of the QT interval and signs of neuromuscular excitation (e.g., tetany, carpopedal spasm, paresthesias).
+Management consists of calcium supplementation and identifying and treating the underlying cause.

 Total and ionized calcium concentrations